sonya-stefanova/JS-FRONTEND-SOFTUNI/README.md

 # JS-FRONTEND-SOFTUNI
-This is the JS Front End repository where all tasks/practical exams or code is developed by me
+This is the JS Front End repository where I put all tasks, practical exams, homeworks or code related to the course.